aburns4/MoTIF/task_feasibility/README.md

 # MoTIF
-Mobile App Tasks with Iterative Feedback (MoTIF): Addressing Task Feasibility in Interactive Visual Environments Andrea Burns, Deniz Arsan, Sanjna Agrawal, Ranjitha Kumar, Kate Saenko, Bryan A. Plummer NAACL ViGIL Workshop Spotlight Paper 2021
+A Dataset for Interactive Vision-Language Navigation with Unknown Command Feasibility. *Andrea Burns, Deniz Arsan, Sanjna Agrawal, Ranjitha Kumar, Kate Saenko, Bryan A. Plummer*.
+ECCV 2022.

-COMING SOON: All language annotations (all 6.1k collected tasks), code for automating mobile app tasks, and additional data!
-Check back soon for updates.

 ## Environment
 You can build an anaconda environment using our `requirements.txt` file, which has a comprehensive list of the packages installed in the environment used to run experiments.
 Note, it may contain unnecessary packages.
 The most important packages are: